-9 tips for protecting your credit cards, credit score
+9 tips for protecting not only your credit cards, but your credit score, too

 Most consumers know that they need to carefully protect their credit and credit ranking, but not many realize the importance of protecting the actual credit card.
 Buyers must ensure that their credit card and credit card number do not fall into the hands of those who see their personal credit card as potentially free money.